klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 # Hard Fork <a id="hard-fork"></a>

-This section describe steps for bringing Klaytn [hard forks](../../../klaytn-history/README.md) to ServiceChain.
+This section describes steps for bringing Klaytn [hard forks](../../../klaytn-history/README.md) to ServiceChain.

 To apply the hard fork to the ServiceChain, you need to:
 1. Pick an appropriate block number for the hard fork